David Simón

-David Simón Rodríguez Santana (born 16 December 1988), known as David Simón, is a Spanish professional footballer who plays as a right-back for Super League Greece club A.E.
-Kifisia.
+David Simón Rodríguez Santana (born 16 December 1988), known as David Simón, is a Spanish professional footballer who plays as a right-back.

 Club career

 Las Palmas

 Born in Las Palmas, Canary Islands, David Simón started playing as a senior with local CF Unión Viera.
 In 2010, he moved to UD Las Palmas, being assigned to the reserves in the Tercera División.

 In the summer of 2011, David Simón was loaned to Segunda División B's UD Vecindario.
 He featured regularly for the club, which was relegated to the fourth tier.

 In June 2012, David Simón renewed his contract with Las Palmas until 2015, but remained with the reserves, however.
 In August 2014, he was definitely promoted to the main squad.

 On 23 August 2014, David Simón played his first match as a professional by starting the 2–0 home win against UE Llagostera in the Segunda División.
 He scored his first goal in the competition on 21 March of the following year, but in a 4–2 away loss to CD Numancia.

 David Simón was an undisputed starter during the campaign, appearing in 41 games and scoring twice as his team returned to La Liga after a 13-year absence.
 He made his debut in the competition on 22 August 2015, playing the full 90 minutes in a 1–0 defeat at Atlético Madrid.